 When you return home there is usually a prolonged, over-enthusiastic greeting too.

 Punishment isn't the answer

 Punishing your dog is the last thing you should do in this situation.
-He won't be able to associate the mess he has made while you were out with the punishment he receives a few hours later.
+They won't be able to associate the mess made while you were out with the punishment received a few hours later.
 Your dog may appear to act guilty but this is simply submissive behaviour - dogs don't feel guilt but they can anticipate a punishment.

-Looking down, tucking his tail between his legs, slinking, showing his belly, these are all ways your dog shows submission, not guilt.
-Basically, he is saying "Hey, I know you're the boss.
+Looking down, tucking their tail between their legs, slinking, showing their belly, these are all ways your dog shows submission, not guilt.
+Basically, they’re saying "Hey, I know you're the boss.
 Don't beat me up."
 Punishment only treats the symptoms of separation anxiety and not the root cause.

 Come and go

 The best way to deal with the problem is to decrease the dependence and anxiety your dog is feeling.
 This can be done simply by getting your dog used to people coming and going in the house.

 When you leave, don't make a fuss or a big deal of saying goodbye as this will only increase anxiety.
 Similarly, when you return, give a calm greeting only after they have calmed down.